rickkas7/TowerInfo/README.md

 It might work on Opera for Mac, Windows, Linux and Android.

-The display page uses WebBLE to communicate directly with the Boron 2G/3G.
+The display page uses WebBLE to communicate directly with the Boron.
 It renders the data using Vue JS and makes calls to Google Geolocation and Google Maps from the Javascript.
 The mobile device, tablet, or laptop must have a working Internet connection while scanning.

 The sample is available at the Github pages site: [https://rickkas7.github.io/TowerInfo](https://rickkas7.github.io/TowerInfo)